Like a bright sun placed on the table this Frittata will shine at your holiday dinner.

 Finely chop your herbs (reserving 1/4 cup for garnish) and toss them in a large bowl.

 Reserving 1 -1 1/2 cups of your roasted veggies for decorating the top of the frittata, toss the rest in with the herbs.
 Mix the contents of your blender into the bowl with the herbs and veggies.
 Stir to combine.
-Add 1 tsp of oil to your pan.
+Add 1 tsp of oil to your pan or use a nonstick pan.
 I used a 4 qt sauté pan but you can use any pan that can go from stovetop to oven and has sides that are 3 or more inches high.

 Once the oil is hot turn off the heat and use a paper towel to carefully rub it all about the inside of the pan.